sueqixue/ese5190-2022-final-project-keyboard-part/README.md

 ## Issues
 We cannot find how the author, ArduCAM, of the [magic_wand_ble project](https://github.com/ArduCAM/pico-tflmicro/tree/main/examples/magic_wand_ble) train the original model.
 Thus, we built a classification network from scratch, referencing the network structure of [magic_wand project](https://github.com/tensorflow/tflite-micro/tree/main/tensorflow/lite/micro/examples/magic_wand) of tflit.

+### TFLite Issue
+We encountered a warning stating `WARNING:absl:Found untraced functions such as _jit_compiled_convolution_op, _jit_compiled_convolution_op while saving (showing 2 of 2).
+These functions will not be directly callable after loading.`.
+We found [this issue](https://github.com/tensorflow/tensorflow/issues/47554) is still opening on the TFLite Github.
+We were not sure if this warning would affect the loading process of our model.

 ### Data Type Issue
 In the magic_wand_ble code, it requires the type of the model input to be `kTfLiteInt8 = 9`.
 We specified the data type of our dataset as `int8` when we converted data to tensor `tf.convert_to_tensor(this_data_batch, dtype=tf.int8)`.
 However, we load the pre-trained model to the magic_wand_ble system, it shows that the model input data type is still `kTfLiteFloat32 = 1`.
 We do not know how to solve this yet.